wix-incubator/wix-rest-docs/guides/Identities.md

 ### Wix app

-Wix apps are packages of reusable methodality that users can add to their sites.
+Wix apps are packages of reusable functionality that users can add to their sites.
 When an app is installed or updated on a Wix site, Wix generates an [app instance](https://dev.wix.com/docs/build-apps/develop-your-app/access/app-instances/about-app-instances) with a unique ID.
 This ID represents the installed version of the app on that particular site.
 A call authenticated with the Wix app identity is a call made by an app for a specific app instance.

 Methods that can be called by this identity usually involve site-level operations.
 These include managing the site's data collections, contacts, or products.